shinywhitebox/planner-docs/src/manual/roadmap.md

 ## Next planned work

 1. Management of Exceptions (people being unavailable short term; swapping people)

+The above is a big task in my mind: it combines not only the ability to do such a thing; but a nice UI to wrap it all, meaning I'm going to rewrite the "share full" page.

+## Future

+In no particular order...

+- Settings page, including settings for:
-1. Per plan availability / unavailability
+    - Per plan availability / unavailability
-1. Reworking Desktop UI to be less "mobile" like
+    - Reworking Desktop UI to be less "mobile" like
+- Automatically deleting irrelevant unavailability dates
+- Date formatting options
+- Name display options (first/last, last first)
+- Better onboarding experience
+- Link to docs from inside the app
+- Better invite method

 ## Content TODO